PetervandenDoel/Fabry-Perot-Cavities/Readme.md

 This project was fabriacated in the SIEPIC ELEC413 ebl run, files were named after my edx username.
-The y branches, grating couplers, waveguide tapers, and bragg gratings were imported as parameterized components from the SIEPIC EBL Klayout library<br>
+The y branches, grating couplers, waveguide tapers, and bragg gratings were imported as parameterized components from the SIEPIC EBL Klayout library

 **OSA spectra are currently being analyzed.
 Designs were simulated in Lumerical interconnect to ensure transmission peaks won't be below the OSA noise floor transmission peak shifts would be observable**<br>